elizkavalenka/MailGenius/README.md

 # MailGenius

- MailGuru is one of my first projects.
+ MailGenius is one of my first projects.

  This is a small landing page made only with HTML and CSS.